 Why everyone should travel alone at least once in their life?

 I have now done my fair share of Solo travelling and although I admit it can sometimes be difficult, it is somewhat enjoyable as well.
-Ok my travels alone have only been around European and Philippine cities and have yet to try a more nomadic and backpacking type of experience, but travelling alone have the same hurdles and pleasure whatever the territory may be.
+I have travelled solo a lot now around 3 different continents and I believe travelling alone have the same hurdles and pleasures whatever the territory may be.
 I have encountered many people whether friends, families and colleagues who question the experience of travelling alone.
 Many feel they wouldn’t be able to survive, some say it wouldn’t be enjoyable, others feel too scared to try and many envisage loneliness whilst traveling.
 All I could say is “you wont know until you’ve tried”, I know many people including myself who wouldn’t even think of the idea of going away alone but for those who did really enjoyed it and appreciated the experience.

 What stops people?